Wandering Millie is reunited with her overjoyed family thanks to our Haslemere Adoption Centre’s efforts to track her microchip

 However, it is very important pet owners keep their details up to date so owners should check their certificate, which will tell them how to do this.

-Cats Protection supports Government proposals that would make microchipping a legal requirement for pet cats, as it is for dogs.
-The national charity recommends microchipping as a safe, permanent and cost-effective method of identification to ensure more cats could be reunited with their owners if they went missing.
+Cats Protection supports government proposals that would make microchipping a legal requirement for pet cats, as it is for dogs.
+We recommend microchipping as a safe, permanent and cost-effective method of identification to ensure more cats could be reunited with their owners if they went missing.